 Thaw in the refrigerator overnight.

-HOW TO USE PULLED PORK
+WHERE TO USE INSTANT POT PULLED PORK

 Appetizers – use pulled pork to stuff potato skins, taquitos, and quesadillas.